LucidtechAI/cradl-docs/concepts/datasets.md

 ## Adding documents to a dataset

 Documents can be assigned to a dataset either at creation time or in an update.
-A document can be attached to at most one dataset.

 {% tabs %}
 {% tab title="CLI" %}